 *Editorial Note: This content is not provided or commissioned by the credit card issuer.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-The Federal Reserve is about to raise interest rates for the eighth time since 2015, and that means that your credit card’s APR is about to go up again, too.
+The Federal Reserve is about to raise interest rates for the fourth time in 2018 — and the ninth time since 2015 — and that means that your credit card’s APR is about to go up again, too.
 We likely know how much it will increase: a quarter of a percentage point.
-That’s how much the Fed has increased rates the previous seven times, and it’s expected to do the same this time.
+That’s how much the Fed has increased rates the previous eight times, and it’s expected to do the same this time.
 That means that if your current card’s APR is 17.75 percent, your rate will likely increase to 18 percent.

 But how quickly will that happen?
 How soon will the bank start charging you that higher interest rate?